methompson/tcheck/readme.md

 const notStrings = mixedArray.filter(not(isString));
 ```

-You don't have to save the function is you're using it in a one-off situation:
+You don't have to save the function if you're using it in a one-off situation:

 ```ts
 const myNum = 12345;